sankeer28/Spedup-Slowed-MV/README.md

       ```brew install ffmpeg```
   - Windows: tutorials can be found on Google like [this](https://www.wikihow.com/Install-FFmpeg-on-Windows):

+## Older Versions:
+- old.py: does not have bulk url download feature and does not have the feature to download all videos from channel
+- old1.py: does not have the feature to download all videos from channel
 ### [Replit Demo](https://replit.com/@SankeerthikanNi/Spedup-Slowed-MV)
 This will be much slower compared to running locally if using the free version of Replit
 ## Examples